 BIO represents more than 1,100 biotechnology companies, academic institutions, state biotechnology centers, and related organizations across the United States and in 30 other nations.
 BIO members are involved in the research and development of health-care, agricultural, industrial, and environmental biotechnology products.

-CLSA advances California’s world-leading life sciences innovation ecosystem by advocating for effective national, state, and local public policies and supporting entrepreneurs and life sciences businesses.
-CLSA serves biotechnology, pharmaceutical, medical device, and diagnostics companies; research universities and institutes; and investors and service providers throughout the Golden State.
+CLS advances California’s world-leading life sciences innovation ecosystem by advocating for effective national, state, and local public policies and supporting entrepreneurs and life sciences businesses.
+CLS serves biotechnology, pharmaceutical, medical device, and diagnostics companies; research universities and institutes; and investors and service providers throughout the Golden State.

 Chemical Educational Foundation (CEF)